Q: When and where is the Sociology Commencement Ceremony?

 A:Cap & gown purchases is coordinated by the Graduation Department of the following:

 Q: Who is eligible to attend the Commencement Ceremony?

-A: All UC Berkeley students who are on the degree list for Spring, Summer, or Fall 2013 or who have graduated in Summer or Fall 2012 are welcome to participate in the Commencement Ceremony.
+A: All UC Berkeley students who are on the degree list for Summer 2018, Fall 2018, Spring 2019, Summer 2019, or Fall 2019 are welcome to participate in the Commencement Ceremony.
 Students must be registered to participate, and all guests will need a ticket to enter Zellebach Auditorium.

 Q: Who will be the student commencement speaker this year?
 How do I apply to be the speaker?

 A: Each year we select one student to present the Sociology Undergraduate Address during the ceremony.
-If interested, you should submit a typewritten draft (more than an outline) of your proposed speech to the Sociology Undergraduate Advising Office in Barrows Hall by Friday, April 19, 2013.
+Any graduating senior in sociology may apply to be the speaker.
+If interested, you should email a draft (more than an outline) of your proposed speech to Cristina Rojas at email@example.com by Friday, April 5th.
 The speech should be no longer than 5 minutes.
-The Chair of the Sociology Department reviews the proposals and makes the final selection.
+The Sociology Department reviews the proposals and makes the final selection.
 For additional information, please see an Undergraduate Advisor.

 Q: How do I obtain tickets?

 A: After registering for the Sociology Commencement, you may visit Cristina Rojas or Seng Saelee to pick up your two free tickets.
 Please note that students participating in the Sociology Commencement, do no need to purchase a ticket for themselves.